 - A blow to the wrist and hand– If you receive a blow to your wrist or hand, you will sustain a fracture.
 If the fingers aren’t balled up, they’re also quite vulnerable to fracture.

 - Twisting the wrist or hand– If your hand is twisted, as can happen in sports, the bones of your hands and/or wrists are overstretched and fracture.

-In some cases, particularly when the bones have shifted out of its usual place, a wrist fracture will need surgery.
-The goal of most wrist fracture surgeries is to help guide the bones back into its position and hold them while the bone fragments heal.
+In some cases, particularly when the bones have shifted out of their usual place, a wrist fracture will need surgery.
+The goal of most wrist fracture surgeries is to help guide the bones back into their position and hold them while the bone fragments heal.

 Siora offers a variety of implants that can be used for treatment in case of a Wrist or hand Fracture.
-The implants and instruments are listed in the catalog of LCP Compact hand set.
+The implants and instruments are listed in the catalog of Microlock Locking Hand Plate.